 The verb ser is used in Spanish for several important functions: a) To identify: Este es mi hermano y esta es mi madre.
 (This is my brother and this is my mother.) b) To state nationality: Astrid es alemana.
 (Astrid …

-Si estudio mucho español, llegaré a dominarlo 🙂(If I study a lot of Spanish, I will come to master it 🙂) We are going to work on conditional sentences with the present indicative.
-Here is a chart to help you …
+Si estudio mucho español, llegaré a dominarlo 🙂 (If I study a lot of Spanish, I will come to master it 🙂) We are going to work on conditional sentences with the present indicative.
+Here is a chart to help …

 The choice between “tú” and “usted” depends on many factors: age, hierarchy, trust… notice that the forms usted and ustedes always use the 3rd person singular and plural respectively.
 In this post you will find the difference in conjugations depending …